Navigation auf uzh.ch

 Deputy Head of Due Diligence with the OECD Responsible Business Conduct (RBC) Centre

 Barbara Bijelic is the Deputy Head of Due Diligence with the OECD Responsible Business Conduct (RBC) Centre.
-Barbara oversees the OECD’s work on RBC in the financial sector as well as technology sector, working with banks and investors as well as tech companies in promoting the implementation of the OECD Guidelines for Multinational Enterprises.
-She also oversees the Centre’s work on regulatory engagement providing technical advice to policymakers on how to align mandatory expectations on due diligence with international standards.
-She has a JD from Columbia University and BA in International Development from McGill University.
+Barbara oversees the OECD’s work on RBC in the financial and technology sectors, working with banks, investors, and tech companies to promote the implementation of the OECD Guidelines for Multinational Enterprises.
+She also oversees the Centre’s work on regulatory engagement, providing technical advice to policymakers on how to align mandatory expectations on due diligence with international standards.
+She has a JD from Columbia University and a BA in International Development from McGill University.

 Vicky Bowman